 |

-The passenger cars naturally fall into coherent
+Passenger cars naturally fall into coherent

 sets based on their common design and/or railroad names, but